puma13992/cinematography/TESTING.md

 #### Default user profiles image url in models.py

-Fixed an incorrect url for the default profile image
+Fixed an incorrect url for the default profile image.

 #### Navbar link for routing